Do EU organic rules for wine leave glass half empty?

 | VERONA, Italy

-VERONA, Italy Italian vintners who avoid chemicals are disappointed with the new EU rules for labeling wines organic, saying the long-awaited criteria are too "lax".
+VERONA, Italy Italian vintners who avoid chemicals are disappointed with the new EU rules for labelling wines organic, saying the long-awaited criteria are too "lax".

 After lengthy debate, the European Commission agreed in February on a set of conditions which will allow a wine made from organic grapes to be called "organic wine".
 Such a label is expected to lure health-conscious consumers around the world.